Target costing: Factors influencing market-driven costing

 Intensity of competition and nature of the customer affect market-driven costing.
 Competitors introducing similar products has been shown to drive rival companies to expend energy on implementing target costing systems such as in the case of Toyota and Nissan or Apple and Google.
 The costing process is also affected by the level of customer sophistication, changing requirements and the degree to which their future requirements are known.
 The automotive and camera industry are prime examples for how customers affect target costing based on their exact requirements.

 Factors influencing product-level costing

 Product strategy and product characteristics affect product-level target costing.
 Characteristics of product strategy such as number of products in line, rate of redesign operations and level of innovation are shown to have an effect.
 Higher number of products has a direct correlation with the benefits of target costing.
 Frequent redesigns lead to the introduction of new products that have created better benefits to target costing.
-It has to be noted that the value of historical information reduces with greater innovation, thereby, reducing the benefits of product level target costing.
+The value of historical information reduces with greater innovation, thereby, reducing the benefits of product level target costing.

 The degree of complexity of the product, level of investments required and the duration of product development process make up the factors that affect the target costing process based on product characteristics.
 Product viability is determined by the aforementioned factors.
 In turn, the target costing process is also modified to suit the different degrees of complexity required.